dthain/opsys-sp24/project1.md

 - If the item is a directory, then display the contents of that directory recursively and clearly indented.
 Of course, if there are directories within directories (of arbitrary depth) then those should be displayed with additional indentation as appropriate.
+(And you should skip over the special entries `.` and `..` so as not to recurse endlessly.)

 For example, your display may look something like this: